 Homemade cat food can be raw or cooked, or a combination of the two.
 And they will all require animal meat and organs, bones or bone meal, fats, water, egg yolks, and supplements.

-From all cat food types, homemade food is the least cost-effective as you can not prepare it in such large industrial batches as a pet food manufacturer, and you might even need to buy additional tools you’ll need for the preparation of homemade cat food, in case you don’t already have them.
+Of all cat food types, homemade food is the least cost-effective as you can not prepare it in such large industrial batches as a pet food manufacturer, and you might even need to buy additional tools you’ll need for the preparation of homemade cat food, in case you don’t already have them.
 To make cat food at home you will need a high-quality meat grinder that can grind bones and your cat doesn’t choke on big pieces; sharp knives and a meat cleaver; poultry shears if you decide to buy chicken; a kitchen scale and large cutting boards.
 You also need some mixing bowls, latex gloves, freezable containers or bags, and of course freezer space to store the food!

 For the food supplements, depending on the recipe you might also need to purchase additional Taurine, Fish oils, vitamin E, The B Complex Vitamins, and Iodine.back to menu ↑